AndreBL/ip6neigh/README.md

 For Windows machines which do not use RFC 4862 EUI-64 SLAAC addressing (based on the MAC address):

 ```
-# Windows machines or other hosts that do not use EUI-64 IIDs but
+# Example 2: Windows machines or other hosts that do not use EUI-64 IIDs, but
 # use other static IIDs instead:
 config host
 	option name		'Laptop-Paul'